almossawi/badarguments/extras/content/posts/main/index.md

 "The prime minister and I underscored the importance of countering the Rabbit Kingdom's influence and threats to the region.
 I thanked him for his partnership."

 But minister, one feels compelled to ask, you spend much of your time in that same region in hopes of spreading _your_ influence.
 Not that it has any bearing on whether or not the Rabbit Kingdom's influence is good or evil, but it does reveal a presupposed position that everything we do is categorically good and everything somebody we don't like does isn't.

+Following a recent attack on a federal building that led to casualties, property damage, and widespread condemnation, a journalist shared the line

+"Today reminded me of my time reporting from the Rabbit Kingdom.
+It felt like we were in some *Third World* country.
+This is not us. *This is not who we are.*"

+I wonder how the rabbits watching the events of that day go down must have reacted.

 **Foregone conclusions**.
 Words, phrases, and preambles can be used to presuppose facts about the world without evidence.
 They can suggest that what follows or what precedes them is a foregone conclusion that's universally applicable.
 Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, obviously, as we all know, rather, it turns out, right, and surely.